How to become a Language Friendly School?

 By filling out the registration form, your school starts the formal onboarding process.
 The team at the Language Friendly School reviews the information provided by you.
 Register here

 After the review, the Language Friendly School Team plans a meeting with the principal, headmaster or school leader.

 The school commits in writing to the basic requirements (see Roadmap).
 There is a fee involved.

 The school receives a certificate, can use the label and has access to the online platform.
 The plans of the school are discussed in an intake meeting with the coordinator.

 Language Friendly School Plan

 During two years, the school develops a Language Friendly School Plan, implements and evaluates it.
-Support and professional development is offered through one-on-one meetings and e-learning (see memberships below).
+Support and professional development is offered through one-on-one meetings.
 Exchange with other Language Friendly Schools and experts is facilitated.
 Schools also receive a 5% reduction in the Language Friendly Academy.

 The Roadmap to welcoming all languages

 Our Roadmap shows what Language Friendly Schools commit to.
 The first section shows the basic requirements of becoming a Language Friendly School.
 The Roadmap also provides ideas for activities as a school and in the classroom.
 These are all optional.

 In the onboarding process of becoming a Language Friendly School, this Roadmap can prove to be helpful.
 The Roadmap is reviewed by the school's entire team.
 Parents and children may be involved here.
 The school determines if the first requirements are met, which activities of the school level or classroom level the school is already doing, and which activities the school plans on doing the next year.